idea-fasoc/datasheet-scrubber/README.md

 # FASoC Datasheet-Scrubber

 The FASoC Datasheet Scrubber is a utility that scrubs through large sets of PDF datasheets/documents in order to extract key circuit information.
 The information gathered is used to build a database of commercial off-the-shelf (COTS) IP that can be used to build larger SoC in the FASoC design.
-More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber)

-You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet (between one of ADC, CDC, DCDC, PLL, LDO, SRAM, Temperature Sensor, BDRT, Counters, DAC, Delay_Line, Digital Potentiometers, DSP, IO, Opamp categories) and observe the extracted specs and pins.
-Instruction steps of each of these would be as follows:
+More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber).
+You can do Datasheet Scrubbing by running `Datasheet_Scrubbing.py`, which you can input a datasheet and observe the extracted specs and pins.

+# Database

+The FASoC database contains more than 700,000 records of Integrated Circuits (ICs) components collected from [Digikey](https://www.digikey.com/products/ics/en).
+### Database Web Application

+In order to access a sample of this collection, visit our [web application](https://fasoc.herokuapp.com/) or proceed [here](https://fasoc.herokuapp.com/).
+### Raw Database
+To have access to the entire collection of comonents, please visit [here](https://github.com/idea-fasoc/datasheet-scrubber/tree/master/Database).

-### Environment
+### Datasheet-Scrubber Environment

 Python 3.7 or anaconda 3 is required, older versions of Python will not work.
 You will also need the following Python libraries which can be installed via pip (in PowerShell/terminal).